I was often asked to help choose the most appropriate size of solar panel and battery to run the fan in an off-grid compost toilet.

 Although we measure solar panels in watts, batteries have capacities rated in amps or amp hours.

-To calculate the ‘volume’ or Amps of electricity required to run the fan, there’s a simple calculation you can apply – sorry if this gets too technical, but bare with me!
+To calculate the ‘volume’ or Amps of electricity required to run the fan, there’s a simple calculation you can apply – sorry if this gets too technical, but stick with me!

 Every battery has a stated capacity, and in this case, ours states it is 80 Ah (Amp-hours).
 Assuming it’s fully charged and in perfect condition, it could supply 1 Amp for 80 hours, or 80 Amps for 1 hour (or anything in between those amounts).
 In reality, you never run a battery completely flat as it will fail very quickly.
 I’d suggest that no more than 50% of the battery be discharged, which gives around 40 Ah of useable electricity.